oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/image046.png)

-- Now we need to select the `Save` button to save our changes
+- Now we need to select the `Save` button to save our mapping changes

    ![](images/300/image047.png)